CodeIgniter-Chinese/codeigniter4-user-guide/source/general/routing.rst

 ###########
-URI Routing
+URI 路由
 ###########

-.. contents:: Page Contents
+.. contents:: 本页内容

 Typically there is a one-to-one relationship between a URL string and its corresponding controller class/method.
 The segments in a URI normally follow this pattern::